dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 | `Difference` |               | `PlusDarker`      |
 | `Exclusion`  |               | `PlusLighter`     |

-The order that the members are listed in the table above is the same as in the `BlendMode` enumeration.
+The order that the members are listed in the table above is the same as in the <xref:Microsoft.Maui.Graphics.BlendMode> enumeration.
 The first column lists the 12 *separable* blend modes, while the second column lists the *non-separable* blend modes.
 Finally, the third column lists the *Porter-Duff* blend modes.

 ## Porter-Duff blend modes